meatsby/meatsby.github.io/content/2. Tech Stacks/6. Infrastructure as Code/Terraform/HCTA 003 Practice Questions.md

 ## Question 75
 ---
 You have a simple Terraform configuration containing one virtual machine (VM) in a cloud provider.
-You run terraform apply and the VM is created successfully.What will happen if you delete the VM using the cloud provider console, and run terraform apply again without changing any Terraform code?
+You run terraform apply and the VM is created successfully.
+What will happen if you delete the VM using the cloud provider console, and run terraform apply again without changing any Terraform code?

 - A. Terraform will remove the VM from state file
 - B. Terraform will report an error